 We believe our efforts to assist in many countries and the programmes we deliver contribute to improving the reproductive and sexual health status of the populations in need.

-Finally, I would like to thank the Republic and Canton of Geneva, the City of Geneva, the World Health Organization and other institutions, for their financial and technical support, which have ensured the successful implementation of our projects and programmes.
+Finally, I would like to thank the City of Geneva, the World Health Organization and other institutions, for their financial and technical support, which have ensured the successful implementation of our projects and programmes.